obcode/glabs/README.md

     <name of assignemnt>:
       group: <subgroup of semestergroup used for assignment> # also optional
       description: <project description> # optional
+      # accesslevel should be guest, developer, reporter, maintainer
+      # if not defined accesslevel is developer
+      accesslevel: <accesslevel for students>
 ```

 Example: